GI Cancer Explained

 GI cancers do not discriminate between men and women.

 The GI Cancer Institute aims to fundraise for, and raise awareness about GI cancer.
 It’s important that we improve survival rates for GI cancer.

-- In 2012, more than 12,000 people died of gastro-intestinal cancers —more than twice the combined total for breast and prostate cancers.
+- In 2018, it is estimated that 13,809 people will die from gastro-intestinal cancers —more than twice the estimated combined total for breast and prostate cancers.

 Our clinical trials are designed to find better treatments.